Ultimate Frisbee was introduced as a games option in 2010 and has been a popular Sixth Form summer games option ever since.

-As time has progressed more year groups have become involved and in summer 2015 it became part of the PE curriculum leading to an increase in players at school.
+As time has progressed more year groups have become involved and it has now become part of the PE curriculum leading to an increase in players at school.

-In the summer term there are training sessions for both seniors and juniors either at Hartswood or on Broadfield.
-It can be considered a cross between American football and netball in that the idea is to pass the disc up the pitch and catch it in an end-zone.
-The game is physically demanding as teams of seven frequently cover the 100m x 40m pitch.
+In the summer term there are training sessions for both seniors and juniors either at Hartswood or on Broadfield lawn.
+The game can be considered a cross between American football and netball in that the idea is to pass the disc up the pitch and catch it in an end-zone.
+The game is physically demanding as a team of seven is expected to cover the 100m x 40m pitch.
 The game is self-refereed and relies on ‘Spirit of the Game’ where players are expected to call any fouls they make.
-Winning a game requires skill, fitness and tactics.
+Winning a game requires a combination of skill, fitness and tactics.

-The school has attended the National Outdoor Tournament with U20 and U16 teams on a number of occasions; winning the U20 plate competition in 2014 and the U16 Spirit award in 2015.
-In addition we play local teams whenever possible.
-Our most regular opponent is Tonbridge school who we play every year and with whom we enjoy a friendly and completive rivalry.
+RGS has attended the National Outdoor Tournament with U20 and U16 teams on a number of occasions and with regular success.
+In addition, we play local teams whenever possible.
+Our most regular opponent is Tonbridge school with whom we enjoy a friendly and competitive rivalry.

-We maintain great links with Old Reigatians who continue playing at university.
+We maintain great links with Old Reigatians who often continue playing at university.
 Players are able to get a head start over other freshers and go onto important handling roles and captaincies.
-In 2015 we hosted the first Old Boys Tournament which featured two Old Reigatian teams and two school teams.
-Finally, each year the school takes on a staff team which is a very enjoyable and competitive match.
+We enjoyed hosting an Old Boys tournament featuring two Old Reigatian teams and two school teams.
+Finally, each year there is a student versus staff match which is a very enjoyable and fiercely contested event.